jdmonin/JSettlers2/Readme.md

 The JSettlers-full.jar file can also run locally as a server, without needing a web server.
 If you're running a LAN game for friends, that Jar is all you need.

-To build JSettlers from source, you will need Java JDK 7 or higher, and either gradle 5.6 or higher (which requires java 8), or an IDE such as Eclipse which understands gradle's format.
+To build JSettlers from source, you will need Java JDK 8 or higher, and either gradle 5.6 or higher, or an IDE such as Eclipse which understands gradle's format.
 See [doc/Readme.developer.md](doc/Readme.developer.md) for details.